Skip to Content

 • Seashores

-These national recreational sites are often referred to “parks” but this does not fall under the same category as the 63 US National Parks such as Grand Canyon or Yellowstone.
+These sites are often referred to “parks” but this does not fall under the same category as the 63 US National Parks such as Grand Canyon or Yellowstone.

-Because each state park offers something unique, we have listed the parks in alphabetical order and explained why you should considering visiting that particular park.
+Because each one offers something unique, we’ve created this list in alphabetical order and explained why you should considering visiting that particular park.

-If you are in a hurry and don’t want to read this entire guide, you should check out Letchworth State Park or Watkins Glen State Park which are the best NY State Parks in our opinion.
+If you’re in a hurry and don’t want to read this entire guide, you should check out Letchworth State Park or Watkins Glen State Park which are the best NY state parks in our opinion.

-Travel Tip: Vehicle entry fees are generally collected during certain hours each day.
-We have listed hours for each park so if you visit outside of these hours, entry may be free.
+For most of the parks in this guide, you’ll have to pay a vehicle fee when you visit unless you have the Empire Pass which we discuss at the end.
+Vehicle entry fees are generally collected during certain hours each day.
+We’ve listed hours for each park so if you visit outside of these hours, entry may be free.

 1. Allegany State Park